Bluetooth is a wireless connectivity option that many of us are now familiar with.

 Sonicare and Colgate have developed their apps to also be suitable for children.
 Both have games/stories that help educate and encourage kids to brush better, just like the app does for adults, but with a greater level of interactivity.

-Sonicare have an entirely separate app for kids, whilst Colgate have built this into their regular app.
+Sonicare and Oral-B have an entirely separate app for kids, whilst Colgate has built this into their regular app.

 Below you will find a number of screenshots from both different brands applications that gives you an extra level of insight as to what you can expect.